 Welcome by the HOD

 The Department of Human Biology within the University of Cape Town's Faculty of Health Sciences brings together several medical scientific and clinical academic disciplines.
-These disciplines are divided into four Divisions, namely (1) Biomedical Engineering, (2) Cellular, Nutritional and Physiological Sciences, (3) Clinical Anatomy and Biological Anthropology, and (4) Exercise Science and Sports Medicine.
-The Divisions are located in the Anatomy Building on the Faculty of Health Sciences Campus, except for the Division of Exercise Science and Sports Medicine, which is located at the Sports Science Institute of South Africa (SSISA) in Newlands.
+These disciplines are divided into four Divisions, namely (1) Biomedical Engineering, (2) Cell Biology, (3) Clinical Anatomy and Biological Anthropology, and (4) Physiological Sciences.
+The divisions are located in the Anatomy Building on the Faculty of Health Sciences Campus, except one part of the Division of Physiological Sciences that is located at the Sports Science Institute of South Africa (SSISA) in Newlands.